Sheltowee Trace Adventure Resort

 Picture

-7) Yahoo Falls
+7) Yahoo falls

-Long claimed as the highest waterfall in the state of KY, this 113 foot high waterfall is well worth the 1 mile hike from the parking lot.
+Long claimed as the highest waterfalls in the state of KY, this 113 foot high waterfall is well worth the 1 mile hike from the parking lot.
 The creek that forms it is somewhat seasonal, so the best time to visit is in the Spring or after a good rain.
 The waterfall is located off of Hwy 700 in McCreary County.
 It is in the Big South Fork National River and Recreation Area.

 Picture

 Yahoo Falls.
-Photo Credit National Park Service
+Photo credit - National Park Service

-8) Princess Falls
+8) Princess falls

 Also located in the Big South Fork National River and Recreation Area in McCreary County, Princess Falls is a short but wide waterfall along Lick Creek.
-It is about a mile hike from the Yamacraw Day Use area along the Big South Fork river.
-The waterfall is easily accessible from canoes or kayaks on the Yamacraw to Alum Ford section of the Big South Fork.
+It is about a mile hike from Yamacraw Day Use area along the Big South Fork river.
+The waterfall is easily accessible from canoes or kayaks on the Yamacraw to Alum Ford Section of the Big South Fork.

 Picture